PARAGJYOTI/react-zoomify/README.md

 # react-zoom
-Image Zooming library for react
+An Image Zooming library for react best for e-commerce
-# Publify.js
-Action based PubSub Library on top of Socket.io
-####Making real-time event based code much simpler and maintainable

 #Installation